andersonopt/website/content/blog/product-release-notes-7-21-20.md

 It may take a few minutes for the analysis to start up, but it will begin to breakdown the polygon into separate sections and the constraint map will begin to load in.

-For large Prescan areas, this task could take 30+ minutes to complete.
+For large Prescan areas, the task could take 30+ minutes to complete.
 You can close the project/window and the analysis will continue to run in the background.
 So, feel free to go take the dog for a walk and the analysis will be available when you return.

 ![](/images/prescan_constraint-map.png)